 We fund traineeships for 19 to 24-year-olds through the adult education budget (AEB) funding methodology.
 Further information on how these traineeships are funded is available in the AEB funding rates and formula.

-Traineeships are a demand led programme which can benefit young people if they are within 6 months of being able to get sustainable employment or an apprenticeship.
+Traineeships are a demand led programme which can benefit young people if they are within 12 months of being able to get sustainable employment or an apprenticeship.

 Funding for traineeships

-Traineeships are funded as study programmes on a per student basis.
-Further information is available in the EFA Funding guidance.
-The unique characteristics of a traineeship are:
+Traineeships funded under the 16 to 19 young people’s funding methodology are funded as study programmes on a per student basis.
+Further information is available in our funding guidance.

 - the core aim must be work experience

 You can use as much of your study programme allocation as you see fit for delivering traineeships.

 In-year growth for academic year 2020 to 2021

 Following the Chancellor’s announcement to increase the number of traineeships being delivered in the current academic year, we are introducing a new traineeship in-year growth mechanism for those institutions that currently have a 16 to 18 mainstream contract.
 The process will be data driven based on ILR and school census returns.
 Institutions are not required to submit a business case (and neither will one be accepted) to access additional in-year growth funding for traineeships.
 Institutions are encouraged to increase their delivery of traineeships this year in the knowledge that funding will follow based on their data returns, up to their own individual cap (more details on the cap are below).